Bronek/raffle/README.md

 `--input` File to read entries from.
 Must be in comma-separated-values format, where first column is name and second column is number of tickets (decimal point is allowed).
 If filename is not provided, program will read entries from standard input.

 `--seed` Seed for PRNG.
 Same seed value will result in the same shuffle of the input data.
-If seed is not provided, program will use nanoseconds from the current time.
+If seed is not provided or is explicitly set to 0, program will use system entropy.

 `--multiplier` Multiplier for the number of tickets.
 This is used to multiply input data, which is next rounded and used to generate tickets for each entry.
 For example if `--multiplier=100` and input contains number of tickets such as `1.20`, this will generate 120 tickets for such entry.
 Default 1, i.e. example `1.20` will generate 1 ticket.